popeindustries/buddy/README.md

 - __Concatenates__ js modules into a single file
 - Runs js and css code through __linters__ to check for syntax errors
 - __Watches__ for source changes and builds automatically
+- __Serves__ static files from specified directory on specified port
 - __Refreshes__ connected browsers after each change
 - __Inlines__ css `@imports` automatically
 - Supports execution of a ___test___ script after each build